 This page has been set up to enable you to easily access information about the Club’s response to the Coronavirus Pandemic

-Current Club Status: Level 1
+Current Club Covid-19 Status: Level 4

 - The access road to the Club is now open;

-- The Club’s Dinghy Park Open;
+- The Club’s Dinghy Park is open to members;

 - Access to the Harbour is allowed, for all water-based activities;